 The Company determines the number of directors based on consideration of the balance of knowledge, experience and abilities of the Board of Directors as a whole, diversity, and the scale of the Group's business.
-The Company elects two directors (excluding directors who are Audit and Supervisory Committee members) and five directors who are Audit and Supervisory Committee members, on this basis that this is the appropriate number of directors.
-Four of the members of the board are independent outside directors capable of advising on and supervising the Company's management from an independent perspective.
+Based on its judgment of what constitutes an appropriate number of directors, the Company elects four directors (including two outside directors; excluding directors who are Audit and Supervisory Committee members) and four directors who are Audit and Supervisory Committee members (including three outside directors).
+Three of the directors who are Audit and Supervisory Committee members are selected from among independent outside directors capable of advising on and supervising the Company's management from an independent perspective.
 The independent outside directors have business management experience at other companies.